Bispira volutacornis: Description

 Bispira volutacornis tends to grow in colonial groups.
 Each individual worm has a double-headed crown formed from several whorls of up to 200 feathery plumes.
 There are one or more pairs of composite eyes on the outer side of the crown.
 The worm secretes a soft, parchment-like tube, about 1 cm in diameter from which it protrudes and into which it can retract when disturbed.
 The outside of the tube is often covered with mud or silt.
 When the crown is retracted, the top of the tube becomes pinched together, forming a figure-of-eight shape.
 The worm's body is greenish or brownish and up to 10 cm long, and the crown colour is variable and often banded, ranging from white to tan to reddish-brown.
 The fully-expanded crown is about 4 cm in diameter.

 Distribution and habitat

 Bispira volutacornis is found in the Eastern North Atlantic Ocean, the northern North Sea, the English Channel and the Mediterranean Sea.
 It occurs in deep tide pools and in the shallow sublittoral zone, at depths down to about 40 m.
 It is found growing in crevices and in stony areas and prefers areas rich in sediment but with low levels of illumination.

 Ecology

 Bispira volutacornis feeds on plankton which it captures with its plumes.
 It also uses the plumes to gather sediment with which to expand the tube.
 Each worm is either male or female, and the gametes are released into the water column, where fertilisation occurs.
-The worm is sometimes parasitised by the Gastrodelphis clausii, a small copepod; one or several of these copepods move around in the crown of plumes, and seem to be obligate parasites of Bispira volutacornis.
+The worm is sometimes parasitised by Gastrodelphis clausii, a small copepod; one or several of these copepods move around in the crown of plumes, and seem to be obligate parasites of Bispira volutacornis.